Is £3,000 a Month Enough to Live in London?

 It often stops being enough if:

-• decide the move needs a second income or a clearer timeline
+- decide the move works better with a second income or a clearer financial timeline.

 London is manageable at £3,000 — but only when the trade-offs are conscious.